EliCDavis/fast-mesh-seg/README.md

 ### Defering Loading Properties until their needed:

-You see that loading the FBX is almost instant now, but it takes longer to split the model because we have to now decompress the nodes we need, steps that where originally taken care of during the FBX loading step.
+You see that loading the FBX is almost instant now for the dragon, but it takes longer to split the model because we have to now decompress the nodes we need, steps that where originally taken care of during the FBX loading step.

 ```txt
 2020/01/04 01:39:34 Loading Model: dragon_vrip.fbx took 8.0032ms